Gabriel of Melitene: Early career

 Most of Gabriel's life is known from Matthew of Edessa, an Armenian monk, as well as Michael the Syrian, Syriac patriarch of Antioch, as well as a few Frankish sources.
 William of Tyre described Gabriel as Greek by religion, Armenian by race, language and custom.
 Along with Thoros of Edessa and possibly Thoros of Marash, Gabriel was a former officer of Philaretos Brachamios.
 Philaretos had installed Gabriel as the ruler of Melitene and Gabriel seems to have converted to Greek Orthodoxy, possibly for political reasons.

 Following the death of Philaretos in 1086 Melitene became completely independent of Byzantine control.
-According to Michael the Syrian, Gabriel was a villainous figure who had come into power in by murdering the bishop of Melitene who wanted to surrender the town to the Seljuk Turks.
-Gabriel wanted to keep the city for himself and thus he killed the bishop personally after his guard refused to do so.
+According to Michael the Syrian, Gabriel was a villainous figure who had come into power by murdering the bishop of Melitene who wanted to surrender the town to the Seljuk Turks.
+Gabriel wanted to keep the city for himself, therefore he killed the bishop personally after his guard refused to do so.